wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--https-truststore`: Path to a keystore file containing client public certificates, proxy target public certificates & private keys to use when authenticate with a proxy target that require client authentication.
+Can be a path to a file or a resource on the classpath.
+See
+[HTTPS configuration](/docs/configuration/#https-configuration)
-See [HTTPS configuration](/docs/configuration/#https-configuration) and [Running as a browser proxy](/docs/proxying#running-as-a-browser-proxy) for details.
+and [Running as a browser proxy](/docs/proxying#running-as-a-browser-proxy) for details.